brightway-lca/bw_timex/joss/paper.md

 date: 01 January 2025
 bibliography: paper.bib
 ---

 # Summary

 `bw_timex` is a Python package for time-explicit Life Cycle Assessment (LCA) that quantifies environmental impacts of products and processes over time.
-It accounts for:
+It enables considering:

 - the timing of processes throughout the supply chain (e.g., end-of-life treatment occurs 20 years after construction),